• Skip to primary navigation

 What is minimalism?
 What is living simply?
 If you ask 20 people you will probably get 20 different answers to this question.
 It varies from person to person depending on their worldview and perspective on the issue.
 However, most will have one thing in common.
 Minimalism is removing some type of clutter from our lives.
 It could be material clutter, mental clutter, spiritual clutter, or worldly expectations.

 The Bible seems to align with some measure of minimalism, simply because of verses like Matthew 6:19-21.
-Our treasures are not meant to be any sort of possession from this world, but instead of eternal value.
+Our treasures are not meant to be any sort of possession from this world or love of money, but instead of eternal value.
+Fleshly wisdom may seem ‘right’ on this side of eternity, but setting our sights on eternal life will also yield better results.

-Let's explore some more bible verses about simplicity and see if it continues to line up with this.
+Let’s explore some more bible verses about simplicity and see if it continue to line up with this.

 Bible Verses about Simplicity

-Here are 10 more Bible verses about simplicity that can guide you as you dive further into this minimalistic mindset.
+Here are 10 more Bible verses from the Holy Bible about simplicity that can guide you as you dive further into this minimalistic mindset.

-I think we will find in these verses that simplicity and minimalism is not about owning less, but more about owning the right amount of what is important.
-It's about cutting back on the varying types of clutter in our lives so we can be spiritually present for wherever God is leading us.
+I think we will find in these verses that simplicity and minimalism are not about owning less, but more about owning the right amount of what is important.
+It’s about cutting back on the varying types of clutter in our lives so we can be spiritually present wherever God is leading us.
+To a certain extent, it’s also about developing a quiet spirit and learning how to have a pure devotion to God throughout our lives.

 And he said to them, “Take care, and be on your guard against all covetousness, for one's life does not consist in the abundance of his possessions.”